openmhealth/schemas/README.md

 # Open mHealth Schema Repository
-A repository of Open mHealth (generic and clinical schemas)[http://www.openmhealth.org/developers/schemas/].
+A repository of Open mHealth [generic and clinical schemas](http://www.openmhealth.org/developers/schemas/).
 This repository also includes sample data and a validator for that data.

 ## Tooling
 There are a few tools which are well suited to working with the schemas and source code in this repository.